pisceanfoot/DataStaxDay/README.md

 ```
 To exit the REPL type ```exit```

-You can see a great demo of running htese steps inside the Zeppelin Notebook [here](https://github.com/victorcouste/zeppelin-spark-cassandra-demo/)
+You can see a great demo of running thse steps inside the Zeppelin Notebook [here](https://github.com/victorcouste/zeppelin-spark-cassandra-demo/)

 ----------